 First of all, you will need to create a viable timeline that will cover all the areas and stages of your move.
 If you have a small office, ideally then you’ll need about three months of preparation.
 For a medium to large office, you’ll need about six to eight months of preparation.
 You’ll need to have meetings with your employees involved in the move to make sure everything will go smoothly.
 You need to start organizing as soon as possible.

 Next, you’ll need to have the layout and other information on the place where you’re moving.
-If you can get the layout or the blueprint of the space, then you’ll be able to identify where the doors, windows, outlets and storage areas are located.
-This will allow you to figure out where everything is going to go and if you need to identify any issues such as needing more space for the reception area; for example.
+If you can get the layout or the blueprint of the space, then you’ll be able to identify where the doors, windows, outlets and storage areas are located for office furniture space planning.
+This will allow you to figure out where everything is going to go and if you need to identify any issues such as needing more space for the reception area or meeting rooms; for example.
 This way if there are any problems with the new space, you can hire carpenters or painters to enlarge spaces which need to be opened; or to paint walls.

 Have regular meetings